jdtoloza/jdtoloza/README.md

 <h4>Technologies<h4>
   <P>HTML, CSS, Javascript</P>
 <ul>
-  <li>Consolidated multiple post order resources into a main hub, enhancing and optimizing the user experience of gathering data during emergency responses and crisis management</li>
+  <li>Consolidated multiple post order resources into a main hub, optimizing the user experience of gathering data during emergency responses and crisis management </li>
+  <li>Developed a comprehensive website to aggregate and display all security resources for the organization.</li>
 </ul>